 Half Moon Bay’s Bluff Top Park/Poplar Beach is located a half-mile west of Highway 1 at the end of Poplar Avenue off Highway 1.
 It is just south of Half Moon Bay State Beach, and interconnects with the State Beaches through the Coastside Trail.

 Designated parking areas for cars and horse trailers are available at the bluff top parking lot.

 - Vehicles less than 20 feet: $2.00 per hour or $10.00 per day

 Permit: A $50.00 yearly permit is available to all City of Half Moon Bay residents.
-Click here for more parking information, go to http://www.hmbcity.com.
+For more parking information, go to http://www.hmbcity.com.

 The major weather pattern for Half Moon Bay is fog in the summer, crisp, clear days in the fall and spring, and wet, windy winters.
 Temperatures are moderate with the summer highs in the mid 60’s and winter lows in the mid 40’s.
 Summer fog is most common in the mornings and evenings.